Upcoming Dates & Deadlines

-An undergraduate degree is not required; however, 90% of our students have completed one.
+An undergraduate degree is not required; however, 90% of our students have successfully completed an undergraduate degree.

 When does my coursework need to be completed by?

-- Canadian Indigenous Applicant Category: coursework is to be completed by December 31 in the year of application (i.e. December 31, 2019 for September 2020 admission)
+- Canadian Indigenous Category: coursework is to be completed by December 31 in the year of application (i.e. December 31, 2020 for September 2021 admission)

 Do I need to write the TOEFL exam?

-If English is not your primary language*, you will be required to demonstrate proficiency in English through one of the following:
+If English is not your primary language*, you will be required to demonstrate proficiency in English by meeting the criteria for a waiver or presenting one of the following: